rbenrax/upyOS/README.md

 ### Added basic support for Espressif ESP-AT UART modems, especially for MCUs without integrated Wi-Fi, such as RP2040, etc.

-ATmodem and ATmqtt objects in /bin direcory.
+ATmodem and ATmqtt objects in /bin directory.

 ## TODO List